The 25 Best Places to Find Proofreading Jobs From Home

 They act as a middleman bringing together the two parties and working as an escrow agent when payment is issued to the freelancer.

-This is a great place to find online proofreading jobs.
-Just search Upwork for proofreading jobs and apply to jobs of interest.
+This is a great place to find the best online proofreading jobs.
+Just search Upwork for freelance proofreading jobs and apply to jobs of interest.

 You would be a gig seller, offering proofreading services to the public, as a freelance proofreader.